What Is TMS Therapy And Why Might You Consider It?

 Treating

-TMS may help treat multiple ailments, including, notably, depression.
+TMS may help treat multiple ailments, including, notably, major depressive disorder.
 If you have neuropathic pain, which often occurs following chemotherapy, TMS may also be an effective way to treat it.
 It has also been tested as a possible treatment for autism.

-As mentioned above, TMS may be an effective method to treat depression that has previously proven resistant to medication and therapy.
+As mentioned above, TMS may be an effective method to address treatment-resistant depression that has previously proven difficult to manage with conventional medication and therapy.
 While the exact effectiveness of the treatment is still not fully known, it's been recognized by the FDA as an effective treatment for some situations.

 Possible downsides of TSM therapy